 - Ports and Outlets: 7 outlets (USB, AC, DC, car port)

-From our perspective, the Jackery Explorer 1000 v2 is a strong value option for RV enthusiasts and campers.
+From our perspective, the Jackery Explorer 1000 v2 is a strong value solar generator option for RV enthusiasts and campers.
 Its blend of portability, fast charging, and robust power output makes it a versatile companion for those looking to stay powered up while off the grid.

 Capacity Test